 We encourage managers to have regular team meetings AND one-to-ones so that staff can feel they can share their concerns or ideas at a group and individual level.

 3. Create spaces for staff to feel comfortable to feedback

 We really believe in the power of empowering and energising your staff to enable business success.
-Your staff should be supportive of your brand development and excited by your evolving story.
-But to ensure they are truly excited by this, you need to listen to them and get them involved.
+Your staff should support your brand development and be excited by your evolving story.
+But to ensure they are genuinely excited by this, you must listen to them and get them involved.
 This will also help enrich your plans whilst inspiring advocacy and generating positive feedback.

 Some ideas for creating a space for feedback could be: